-Located a 25-minute drive east of Iowa City, IA, Draco Hill Nature Farm is the dream-in-progress of husband and wife team Paul Durrenberger and Suzan Erem.
+Located a 25-minute drive east of Iowa City, IA, Draco Hill Nature Farm is

-2024 Map
+2025 Map

 Inspired by the work of Mark Shepard, our friends at Red Fern Farm and many others, we renovated the old farm terraces to grow apples, pears, plums, berries and nuts.
-We hope someday limited resource farmers can use the fruit and nuts to supplement a larger sustainable farming operation at Draco Hill.
+They hope someday limited resource farmers can use the fruit and nuts to supplement a larger sustainable farming operation at Draco Hill.

 HISTORY

-- By 2004 it was clear the oak and walnut trees in the planting were being chewed off by the deer every year.
+- By 2004 it was clear the oak and walnut trees in the planting were being chewed off by the deer every Spring.
 Sycamores were growing fast and furiously though.
 We didn’t have the facilities to cage the trees so we let nature take its course.

 - In 2008 the flood put all of our riverfront land under water.